Our Team

 Craig Dunn | SCCAN Operations Lead

-Craig started in IT, then the outdoor market, leading on to some time consulting for banks, energy companies, large charities and the Scottish Government.
+Craig started in IT, then moved into outdoor pursuits where he was a director of a well known brand in Scotland, leading on to some time consulting for banks, energy companies, large charities and the Scottish Government.
 Craig transitioned over to working in the Third Sector, running the Knoydart Foundation for over five years, and then joining SCCAN.

 Craig has a particular interest in how taking climate action (whether or not people recognise it as this) can help inequality and improve communities and individuals.